Fretboard Journal

 The Fretboard Journal is a keepsake magazine for guitar, mandolin, and stringed instrument players.
 In the same vein of other "coffee table magazines" such as The Surfer's Journal, the Golfer's Journal and the Rodder's Journal, it boasts high-end production values, lengthy interviews and exclusive photography in each issue.
 Each issue is filled with photos of rare instruments, well-known musicians, and even the workshops of instrument builders.
-The magazine is also available on the iPad.
+The magazine is also distributed digitally.